 Marc Spiegler, Hans Ulrich Obrist, Nicholas Grafia, Roya Sachs, Mikolaj Sekutowicz

 Bauhaus Founder Walter Gropius once said, “There is no essential difference between the artist and the craftsman.”
 The sentiment still rings true today: There is an abundance of wisdom in the work of local artisans and craftspeople, which in the past may have been side-lined as “non-art.”
 As we begin to reimagine our urban environments, it is crucial that we do not repeat the mistakes of history, and that we build spaces with the epistemologies, cultural specificities, and needs of each region in mind.
 This is where locality could provide creative and accessible solutions to our issues around inclusivity in design.

-The talk aims to highlight the nuances of locality and cross pollinate diverse perspectives from the invited panellists, including artists, architects, activists, scientists, and designers.
-Starting at St. Agnes’ Church, which has been converted into König Galerie, and other current examples from the city, Berlin-based practices of transforming the rudiments of its local history will provide food for thought for the discussion.
+This talk highlighted the nuances of locality and cross pollinated diverse perspectives from the invited panellists, including artists, architects, activists, scientists, and designers.
+Starting at St. Agnes’ Church, which has been converted into König Galerie, and other current examples from the city, Berlin-based practices of transforming the rudiments of its local history provided food for thought for the discussion.

 Privacy & Cookies Policy

 Necessary cookies are absolutely essential for the website to function properly.
 This category only includes cookies that ensures basic functionalities and security features of the website.
 These cookies do not store any personal information.

 Any cookies that may not be particularly necessary for the website to function and is used specifically to collect user personal data via analytics, ads, other embedded contents are termed as non-necessary cookies.
 It is mandatory to procure user consent prior to running these cookies on your website.